 Late fall and winter:

 The method you use to grow mushrooms is another factor to consider.
 Some types of mushrooms grow better on wood; others are faster and easier with straw.
+The best mushrooms to grow at home really depend on the resources you have available, including material, time, and space.

 That said, there are no real hard and fast rules saying you must grow certain types of mushrooms a certain way.
 Yet you should keep your method and materials in mind when selecting a species.
 Cultivating mushrooms is dependent on the amount of time, money, and effort that you have to put in.